wps1215/LightFieldDisplayModel/README.md

 ## <a name="BuildInstructionsWin"></a> Build instructions (for Windows).
-1. Insider the project root folder ("LightFieldDisplayModel"), create subfolder "build".<br>
+1. Inside the project root folder ("LightFieldDisplayModel"), create subfolder "build".<br>
 2. Open CMake.<br>
    Specify path to source as the path to the project root (e.g., "F:/Work/LightFieldDisplayModel").<br>
    Specify path to build as the path to "build" folder (e.g., "F:/Work/LightFieldDisplayModel/build").<br>